-The ARC's responsibilities in the Group's internal controls, which include reviewing the scope and effectiveness of the overall internal audit system, programmes and various aspects of internal controls and risk management of the Group, are complemented by the work of the internal auditors.
+The ARC's responsibilities in relation to the Group's internal controls, which include reviewing the scope and effectiveness of the overall internal audit system, programmes and various aspects of internal controls and risk management of the Group, are complemented by the work of the internal auditors.

-HLS has been engaged as the independent internal auditors to perform internal audits function and will report their findings and make recommendations to the ARC.
+HLS has been engaged as the independent internal auditors to perform the internal audit function and will report their findings and where applicable, make recommendations to the ARC.

 HLS carries out their internal audit works in accordance with the Standards for the Professional Practice of Internal Auditing that are set by the Institute of Internal Auditors.
-The ARC ensures that the Management provides good support to the internal auditors which include, among others, access to documents, records, properties and personnel.
+The ARC ensures that the Management provides good support to the internal auditors which include, amongst others, access to documents, records, properties and personnel.
 The internal auditors also have unrestricted access to the ARC on internal audit matters.
-The ARC reviews internal audit reports of the Group.
+The ARC reviews the internal audit reports of the Group.
 Any material non-compliance or failures in internal control and recommendations for improvements are reported to the ARC.